uber/cyborg/README.md

 - RTL support
 - Easily convertible from SVG using Android Studio or third-party tools

+## Performance Comparisons

+We benchmarked Cyborg against a number of alternatives, loading the 50+ icons contained in our Driver app's icon set.

+- Cyborg's parser is faster than the iOS SVG libraries we could find
+- It tends to be a tiny bit slower than `UIImage`.
+The differences should be in the fractions of milliseconds in practice
-Cyborg's parser is faster than the iOS SVG libraries we could find, though it tends to be about 1.3X slower than a `UIImage`, and an icon font with ~50 icons can be loaded in the time that it takes to load around 2-3 drawables of similar complexity.
+- An icon font with ~50 icons can be loaded in the time that it takes to load around 2-3 drawables of similar complexity.

 If parsing performance becomes an issue, you may wish to implement either a caching mechanism appropriate for your application, or take advantage of Cyborg's thread safety to perform parsing off the main thread.